Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-Because {\em controlled} NOT gate (CNOT) and single-qubit operations form a universal set for quantum computing~\cite{barenco1995elementary,divincenzo1995two}, CNOT-circuit optimization has been widely studied.
-For circuit size, Patel, Markov, and Hayes~\cite{patel2008optimal} proved that each $n$-qubit CNOT circuit can be synthesized with $O(n^2/\log n)$ CNOT gates and this bound is asymptotically tight.
-When topological constraints --- i.e., there is limited two-qubit connectivity among their addressable qubits --- are taken into consideration, synthesis algorithms have been designed by Kissinger-de Griend \cite{kissinger2019cnot} and Nash-Gheorghiu-Mosca \cite{nash2019quantum} to build circuits of size $O(n^2)$.
-For circuit depth, Moore and Nilsson \cite{moore2001parallel} proved that given $O(n^2)$ ancillae, any $n$-qubit CNOT circuit can be parallelized into $O(\log n)$ depth.
-In addition, Aaronson and Gottesman~\cite{aaronson2004improved} established a strong connection between CNOT circuits and stabilizer circuits.
-They proved that stabilizer circuits have a canonical form of $11$ blocks, and each block consists of only one type of gates from gate set $\{\text{CNOT, Phase, Hadamard}\}$.
-Since each block of Phase or Hadamard gates has depth 1 and size at most $n$, optimization of CNOT-circuits can be generalized to stabilizer circuits.
+Since controlled-NOT gate (CNOT) and single-qubit operations form a {\em universal set} for quantum computing~\cite{barenco1995elementary,divincenzo1995two}, CNOT-circuit optimization---addressing both circuit size and circuit depth---has been extensively studied in quantum-logic synthesis.
+Our work also focuses on CNOT circuits.

+For size optimization, Patel, Markov, and Hayes~\cite{patel2008optimal} proved that each $n$-qubit CNOT circuit can be synthesized with $O(n^2/\log n)$ CNOT gates, and this bound is {\em asymptotically tight}.
+When topological constraints---i.e., limited two-qubit connectivity among addressable qubits---exist, synthesis algorithms have been designed by Kissinger-de Griend \cite{kissinger2020cnot} and Nash-Gheorghiu-Mosca \cite{nash2020quantum} to build circuits of size $O(n^2)$.

+For depth optimization, to our knowledge, $O(n^2/\log n)$ (following Patel-Markov-Hayes's size bound~\cite{patel2008optimal}) was also the best general upper bound known for the case without ancillae.
+Moore and Nilsson \cite{moore2001parallel} effectively utilized ancillae for depth reduction.
+They proved that given $O(n^2)$ ancillae, any $n$-qubit CNOT circuit can be parallelized into $O(\log n)$ depth.
+Results of CNOT-circuit optimization can be extended to stabilizer circuits.
+In \cite{aaronson2004improved}, Aaronson and Gottesman established a strong connection between these two families: Stabilizer circuits have a canonical form of $11$ blocks, in which each block consists of only one type of gates from gate set $\{\text{CNOT, Phase, Hadamard}\}$.
+Since each block of Phase gates or Hadamard gates has depth 1 and size at most $n$, one can transfer CNOT-circuit optimization techniques to stabilizer circuits.